tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 # Security Considerations

-The YANG module defined in this memo is designed to be accessed via the NETCONF protocol {{!RFC6241}}.
-The lowest NETCONF layer is the secure transport layer and the mandatory-to-implement secure transport is SSH {{!RFC6242}}.
-The NETCONF access control model {{!RFC8341}} provides means to restrict access for particular NETCONF
+The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF
+{{!RFC6241}} or RESTCONF {{!RFC8040}}.
+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{!RFC8446}}.

-users to a pre-configured subset of all available NETCONF protocol operations and content.
+The Network Configuration Access Control Model (NACM) {{!RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-There are a number of data nodes defined in the YANG module which are writable/creatable/deletable (i.e., config true, which is the default).
+There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., \<edit-config\>) to these data nodes without proper protection can have a negative effect on network operations.
-Following are the subtrees and data nodes and their sensitivity/vulnerability:
+Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
+These are the subtrees and data nodes and their sensitivity/vulnerability:

 "/te/globals":  This module specifies the global TE configurations on a device.
 Unauthorized access to this container could cause the device to ignore packets